myshell-ai/OpenVoice/docs/USAGE.md

 ## Windows Install (VS Code)

-Please use [this guide](https://github.com/Alienpups/OpenVoice/blob/main/docs/USAGE_WINDOWS.md) if you want to install and use OpenVoice on Windows
+Please use [this guide](https://github.com/Alienpups/OpenVoice/blob/main/docs/USAGE_WINDOWS.md) if you want to install and use OpenVoice on Windows.